 Follow-up Step: The section of the Privy campaign builder that allows you to enable after signup messages and sync signups to third-party providers using automation rules.

 Form Fields: Accessed via the Create step of the campaign builder, the form fields component of a campaign allows you to control the user information and/or attributes that the campaign aims to collect.
 The Email or Phone field must be included if a campaign is using form fields.

 Hidden Fields: Form fields that gather user attributes utilizing cookies instead of asking users to fill out specific information.

-Landing Pages: A standalone mobile-friendly webpage perfect for registration or content campaigns.
+Landing Page: A display that appears as a standalone, mobile-friendly web page and is perfect for event registration or content download campaigns.

-Newsletter: Emails created to engage, add value or promote on a recurring bases.
+Newsletter: Emails created to engage, add value, or promote on a recurring basis.

 Popup: A display created to be front and center on your website.
 This display is best utilized for desktop users.

 Preview Text: Preview text, sometimes known as 'preheader', is the text that appears after the email subject line for email recipients.
 Preview text is important because it allows you to add compelling copy that helps boost open rates and engagement.